 Heavy rain can cause gutters to overflow for a variety of reasons.
 If your downspout or any part of the gutter system is clogged with debris or pests, water cannot flow properly.
-Another common cause is that the gutters are too small: Another reason why gutters can constantly overflow during heavy rains is because they are too small.
-If the gutters are clean but still overflow, it should be possible to repair them.
-One possible cause is that the downspouts could be clogged with piles of leaves, or that the gutters are not tilted correctly, so water flows easily through the gutters to the downspouts.
+Another common cause is that the gutters are too small, and if they are clean but still overflow, it should be possible to repair them.
+It could also be that the downspouts are clogged with piles of leaves, or that the gutters are not tilted correctly, so water flows easily through the gutters to the downspouts.